msawant060/AWS-CSA/EC2/Fundamentals.md

           - Pay for a physical host that is fully dedicated to running your instances,
           - and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.

      6. Dedicated Instances
           - Pay, by the hour, for instances that run on single-tenant hardware.
      Soure: https://www.whizlabs.com/aws-solutions-architect-associate
      ![DedicatedHost.PNG](/DedicatedHost.PNG)

      7. Capacity Reservations
           - Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.

- * Volume Types: 3 Tpes
+ * AWS Storage Volume Types: 3 Tpes
       1. General Purpose SSD (SSD: Solid State Drive)
       2. Provisioned IPOS SSD (SSD: Solid State Drive)
       3. Magnetic HDD (HDD: Hard Disk Drive)